 If you feel well

-If you have no cough or fever, or other symptoms of COVID-19, you do not need to seek care.
-If you have been in direct contact with someone who has tested positive for COVID-19, ask your health care provider if you should be tested.
+If you have been in close contact with someone who has tested positive for COVID-19, ask your health care provider if you should be tested.
 See: If you have been around someone with COVID-19>>

 If you feel sick

 May appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19:

 Shortness of breath or trouble breathing

 New loss of sense of smell or taste